ZarimpaAnna/pet-care-application/README.md

 ## Architecture

-The application follows a layered full-stack architecture, separating the frontend, backend business logic, data access, and database.
+The application consists of a React frontend, a Spring Boot REST API and a PostgreSQL database.

 ### Application Architecture